Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 The interior is a true masterpiece in decoration and design.

-But before entering, take a look at the doors of the place.
-Their builder, Bonnano Pisanto, is better known for the leaning tower of Pisa, which he also built.
+But before entering, look at the doors.
+Bonnano Pisano, the gate's builder, is better known for the Leaning Tower of Pisa, which he also built.
+The engravings on these great doors are based on biblical stories.

 Christ Pantocrator in Monreale Cathedral"The All Ruling Christ" is a common theme in Norman cathedrals in Sicily.